When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 Calruz must have had the idea to run with Ryoka, at least for a while, because he took off with her.
 He got ten steps before she’d left him completely behind.
 Ceria whistled softly as she saw Ryoka blaze through the grasslands.

-“Let’s tend to the horses and get on the road if you want to follow her, Gerial.
+“Let’s see if our [Wagon Driver] wants a break and get on the road if you want to follow her, Gerial.
 It looks like she’ll go at least forty miles before she runs out of steam.”

 Gerial nodded and began ordering the Horns around, although they already knew what to do.
 Calruz stomped back, looking half-pleased, half-disgruntled.